Infosec Graduate Program

 PhD in CS Program

-Normally, a PhD program starts with 2 years of graduate study and passing a series of general exams in the area of study (the “qualifier exams”).
+Normally, a PhD program starts with at least 1 year of graduate study, including some required courses.
 The candidate then decides on an area of study, chooses an advisor, and takes an in-depth exam in the area of specialization (the “preliminary exam”).
 Next, the candidate performs in-depth research under the guidance of the advisor for a period of time ranging from 6 months to as many as 5 years.
 Finally, the candidate writes a detailed scientific account of his or her research (the dissertation) and defends it in a public exam before a committee of faculty, visitors, and members of the community.
-The average time to complete a PhD in CS at Purdue (assuming the student already has a good undergraduate background in CS) is 5 years.
+The average time to complete a PhD in CS at Purdue (assuming the student already has a good undergraduate background in CS) is approximately 5 years.

-Required courses for PhD students in CS include courses in operating systems, algorithm analysis, compilers and programming languages, numerical analysis, and theory of computation; this is a superset of the courses required for the MS degree, and almost all PhD candidates obtain their MS degree during their candidacy for the PhD.
+Required courses for PhD students in CS include courses in operating systems and algorithm analysis, plus (perhaps) some courses in their area of specialization; this is a subset of the courses required for the MS degree, and almost all PhD candidates obtain their MS degree during their candidacy for the PhD.

 MS & PhD Research

 Currently, there is a large range of projects being conducted in information security at Purdue.
-We have almost 40 projects involving over 30 faculty in a dozen different academic departments.
+We have almost 100 projects involving over 30 faculty in a dozen different academic departments.
 You can get a more complete picture of the faculty and research projects via the CERIAS WWW pages.
-These projects are normally open to graduate students and can be used to satisfy research requirements towards MS and PhD thesis work.
+Most of these projects are normally open to graduate students and can be used to satisfy research requirements towards MS and PhD thesis work.
 Not all infosec projects are offered through CERIAS, either, and there is no requirement that students work on a CERIAS project to get an infosec-related degree.

 • have strong, basic skills in mathematics, including working knowledge of statistics, calculus and linear algebra